RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 #### Exceptions

 There are few exceptions to the portion mark rules, but the Information Security Oversight Office (ISOO) does acknowledge that different types of documents such as “dynamic documents,” a category that many applications or databases fall under, may have difficulty with these requirements.
 In general, the ruling seems to be that if a document is not portion marked fully, the document needs to have a waiver from the ISOO and an indication on the document that it cannot be used as a derivative source document with contact information for any questions.
-We have included quotes below about the mentioned portion marking exception cases to avoid oversimplifying any technical aspects.
+Quotes are included below about the mentioned portion marking exception cases to avoid oversimplifying any technical aspects.

 ##### Use a Separate Statement Elsewhere on the Page for Impracticable Marking Locations